indutny/json-pipeline/design.md

 ### Sea-of-Nodes to CFG

-Scheduling algorithm generates blocks and puts the instructions at proper positions into them, thus creating CFG out of DAG representation.
+Scheduling algorithm generates blocks and puts the nodes at proper positions into them, thus creating CFG out of DAG representation.
 Blocks are ordered to optimize amount of jumps.